dolphintwo/sifnode/docs/peggy/Peggy2-Flows.md

       - ebrelayer records on sifchain:
         - the latest ethereum block number that has all transactions processed
         - the ethereum transaction and block number for each transfer
+- ethusdt -> sifethusdt / USDT on Ethereum to USDT on Sifchain
+  - Scenario: Freya wants to export USDT from Ethereum to Sifchain
+    - Actions
+      - On Ethereum
+        - Freya authorizes BridgeBank to spend USDT
+        - Freya sends a lock command to BridgeBank with the following:
+          - amount
+          - 0xdac17f958d2ee523a2206206994597c13d831ec7 - the address of USDT
+          - A sifchain destination address
+        - BridgeBank recevies the tokens and emits an event with those same parameters
+          - Note that BridgeBank doesn't need to specify its own network descriptor; that's handled by the relayers
+      - Relayers
+        - Send the following to sifchain:
+          -
+- sifethusdt -> ethusdt / USDT on Sifchain to USDT on Ethereum
+  - Scenario: Freya wants to export coin/1/0xdac17f958d2ee523a2206206994597c13d831ec7/6 (a token from Ethereum mainnet, network descriptor 1) to Ethereum.
+    - Look up

 - Rowan on Ethereum -> Rowan on Sifchain